 You’ll likely experience some discomfort after the procedure, but over-the-counter medications provide enough relief.
 You may return to your regular diet as soon as you feel ready.
 Follow your doctor’s instructions, such as recommended exercises or wearing a back brace.

-The Southeastern Spine Institute has a world-class collection of surgeons and on-site ambulatory surgical centers for MIBS procedures in their new state-of-the-art 65,000-foot facility.
+The Southeastern Spine Institute has a top notch collection of surgeons and on-site ambulatory surgical centers for MIBS procedures in their new state-of-the-art 65,000-foot facility.
 Call them today to schedule your initial consultation.
 There’s no need to live with back pain.